Twistorial Cohomotopy implies Green-Schwarz anomaly cancellation: Charge quantization in Twistorial Cohomotopy

 and the fact that postcomposition with the parametrized twistor fibration (Def. \ref{ParametrizedHopfTwistorFibration}) constitutes a cohomology operation (a natural transformation of cohomology sets) between the two: {\bf Chern-Dold character in Twistorial Cohomotopy.} The Chern-Dold character \eqref{ChernCharacterCohomologyOperation} in J-twisted 4-Cohomotopy \eqref{JTwistedCohomotopy} is discussed in some detail \cite{FSS19b}.
 The following Prop. \ref{ChernCharacterInJTwistedCohomotopy} is its generalization to Twistorial Cohomotopy:

-\begin{prop}[Chern-Dold character in Twistorial Cohomotopy theory] The Chern-Dold character \eqref{ChernCharacterCohomologyOperation} in Twistorial Cohomotopy \eqref{JTwistedTCohomology} is of the following form: \end{prop} \begin{proof} By Theorem \ref{SullivanModelOfParametrizedHopfTwistorFibrations} the class of a section of the parametrized twistor fibration in rational homotopy theory is given equivalently by a dg-algebra homomorphism shown in blue in the following diagram: Here the dg-algebras on the right are the Sullivan model for the Borel-equivariant twistor fibration \eqref{SullivanModelForParametrizedHopfTwistorFibrations} from Theorem \ref{SullivanModelOfParametrizedHopfTwistorFibrations}.
+\begin{prop}[Character map in Twistorial Cohomotopy theory] The twisted non-abelian character \eqref{ChernCharacterCohomologyOperation} in Twistorial Cohomotopy \eqref{JTwistedTCohomology} is of the following form: \end{prop} \begin{proof} By Theorem \ref{SullivanModelOfParametrizedHopfTwistorFibrations} the class of a section of the parametrized twistor fibration in rational homotopy theory is given equivalently by a dg-algebra homomorphism shown as the dashed arrow in the following diagram: Here the dg-algebras on the right are the Sullivan model for the Borel-equivariant twistor fibration \eqref{SullivanModelForParametrizedHopfTwistorFibrations} from Theorem \ref{SullivanModelOfParametrizedHopfTwistorFibrations}.
 These being Sullivan models means that they are cofibrant as dg-algebras, which implies that all homotopy classes of rational sections are indeed represented this way.
 Therefore, a rational section is specified by the differential forms on $X$ to which it pulls back the generators on the right.
 The condition for any such set of differential forms to arise this way is that it satisfies the same differential relations as the generators, now in the de Rham dg-algebra $\Omega^\bullet(X)$.
 This way the relation $d f_2 = 0$ in the Sullivan model pulls back to the relation $d F_2 = 0$ in $\Omega^\bullet(X)$ in \eqref{SullivanModelOfSectionOfParametrizedTwistorSpaceFibration}, etc. \end{proof}

 For use below, we record the de Rham-cohomological relations implied by the differential relations \eqref{TwistorialChernCharacter}: \begin{cor}[Cohomological relations in Twistorial Cohomotopy] For $X$ an 8-manifold with tangential $\mathrm{Sp}(2)$-structure \eqref{The8Manifold}, let $F_2, H_3, G_4, G_7 \in \Omega^\bullet(X)$ be differential form components in the image of the Chern-Dold character in Twistorial Cohomotopy on $X$ (Def. \ref{ChernCharacterInJTwistedCohomotopy}).
 Then the real/de Rham cohomology classes these represent satisfy the following relations: \end{cor} \begin{proof} Equation \eqref{CohomologyRelationInDegree4} is the direct consequence of the second line in \eqref{TwistorialChernCharacter}.
 From the fourth line of \eqref{TwistorialChernCharacter} we similarly get the relation